projectcollection/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?

+	O(n^2)

 6. What is the space complexity of the provided code in `names.py`?

+	O(m) 'where n is the number of names for each file. worst case when all names are duplicates

 7. What is the runtime complexity of your optimized code in `names.py`?

+	O(2n)

 8. What is the space complexity of your optimized code in `names.py`?

+	O(m) best case where there are no duplicates
+	O(2m) worst where all names are duplicates has minimum space usage for n